cyberlearner13/SolarCityApp/README.md

     --- | ---
     Webpack | This is the tool I used to translate modular code into something that the browser understands(modular code everywhere)
     Babel (Webpack loader) | This is to transform the JSX extension code into what React understands.
-    Nodemon | When I change things in the node project, nodemon will monitor our file and auto restart the server
+    Nodemon | When I change things in the node project, nodemon will monitor our file and auto-restart the server

 <h2>Description</h2>

 <p>The architure is split between a back-end and a web front-end.
 This project is a Node web server and Node API server.
 I used React on the frontend to consume data through the user interface(single page app).
 Furthermore, I used MongoDB database to read and write data by providing an in/out RESTful API in JSON.</p>

-<p>I have used pure react , so no Redux or even React Router(I used the page State instead).
-I have adopted the server-render first strategy and made sure my rect frontend application is isomorphic so that it renders initial HTML for all supported routes.
-This gives me an advatage with SEO, which is very important.</p>
+<p>I have used pure react, so no Redux or even React Router(I used the page State instead).
+I have adopted the server-render first strategy and made sure my react frontend application is isomorphic so that it renders initial HTML for all supported routes.
+This gives me an advantage with SEO, which is very important.</p>

 <span>** Note how I transform the source files into a bundled file for the browser 'public/bundle.js'.
 I configured webpack to work with the project structure in the webpack.config.js file on root level</span><br>
 <span>** Note the .babelrc file on the root level is to configure babel to work with our selected presets.</span><br>